 Please keep in mind that your passport will remain at the Embassy / Consulate where you have applied during the entire process of your Germany Work visa proceeding.
 If you need to withdraw your passport for any reason, whether it be traveling or else, you will have to apply again from the beginning.

-Bringing family members in Germany
+Bringing family members in Germany on a German Work Visa

 As for the non-EU citizens with a working visa, family members normally include children under the age of 18, spouses and in some cases other family members.
 The family reunion can only take place after certain conditions have been met such as: